njcamp-lab/MM_spectra/README.md

 - normalized expression values (not included)
 - spectra summary info (`./SpectraData/pca_details-2021-06-01.csv`)
 - the rotation matrix and gene centers (`./SpectraData/spectra_rotation_matrix-gene_centers-2021-06-01.csv.gz`)
-- spectra variables including the ComBat covariates (`./SpectraData/spectra_scores-batch_variables-2021-06-01.csv `)
+- spectra variables for all samples included (those marked `use` that were used for derivation, and scores are also calculated and reported for samples marked `correct_only`) and this file also includes the ComBat covariates (`./SpectraData/spectra_scores-batch_variables-2021-06-01.csv `)

 ### Post-processing